 Why Do Some Foods Cause Bad Breath?

-All foods can impact your breath.
-When we eat, food debris can stick to our teeth and tongue, providing a nice meal for the bacteria in our mouth.
+When you eat, food debris can stick to your teeth and tongue, providing a nice meal for the bacteria in your mouth.
 When bacteria feed on food, especially carbohydrates, they produce acids that give off an odor.
-On top of mouth bacteria, strong-smelling foods also can cause bad breath when they enter the bloodstream.
-But, you don't have to avoid flavorful foods because they affect your breath.
-There are products you can use and habits you can adopt to freshen your breath after a meal.
+Bacteria in the mouth can also break certain foods down to produce foul-smelling chemicals called volatile sulfur compounds, or VSCs.
+Strong-smelling foods can also cause bad breath via the bloodstream and the lungs, as we’ll explain in more detail.

 Garlic, Onions, and Spicy Foods

-Tip: Promptly chew sugar-free gum or brush your teeth after eating spicy or aromatic meals to help treat bad breath while eating the foods you love.
+Tip: Promptly chew sugar-free gum after enjoying spicy or aromatic meals to help stimulate saliva flow and banish bad breath.

 Coffee and Alcoholic Beverages